strainer/fancy/docs/timeofcontact.md

 And this too:
  -V感

-V感 is very intresting, it seems that it gives the distance to the spheres minima of separation, squared, yet signed (neat).
+V感 seems to give the distance to the spheres minima of separation, squared, yet signed (neat).
 This distance might exist in the spheres 'delta-space' between the origin ([0,0,0] : where Pa resides) and where Pb resides at the minima - the point of its travel which is